 One Talk affords you the ability to be as mobile as you need today and in the future, while cutting out the costs of a desk phone when it’s not needed.
 You can add those savings to the incremental daily efficiencies your workers gain by connecting with customers and each other more quickly and consistently.
 It amounts to a massive, positive shift in worker productivity and customer experience over time.

-Take advantage of this innovative mobile experience and for a limited time, get a Galaxy S9 for $50* with a Verizon two-year agreement, and get 50 percent off the One Talk Enhanced Dialer feature for four months.
+Take advantage of this innovative mobile experience and for a limited time, get a Galaxy S9 for $0.99* with a Verizon two-year agreement.
+For more help choosing the best phone for your growing business, download our free guide.

 *Activation of One Talk feature and broadband connection required.
 After $49.99 instant discount.
 New 2-year agreement & $24.99+ wireless plan required.
 Additional taxes, fees & terms apply.
 Limited time offer.